 Be careful not to get any caulk on the rubber frame itself.
 After the window caulk is finished curing and drying, follow up with a good rubber frame conditioner that will help keep the rubber looking new.

-To remove that sticky tree sap, my first recommendation is to spot treat using Isopropyl alcohol.
-If that doesn’t work, you can use turpentine or household cleaners such as Formula 409 or Clorox Clean-up spray.
+To remove that sticky tree sap, my first recommendation is to spot treat using isopropyl alcohol.

 As with anytime we may recommend products to clean your RV with, we highly recommend you test the product on an inconspicuous location to make certain it won’t degrade or discolor the fabric.